ehansis/nfcmusik/README.md

 # nfcmusik

+**This branch** differs from the master branch as follows:
+- Don't configure Pi as local access point, hook it into the home WiFi (this needs to be done manually during initial setup)
+- Extend functionality
+  - Play web radio for kids
+  - Announce the time
+  - ...

 **Goal:** build a simple mp3 player that a toddler can use, based on a raspberry pi.

 A song is started by placing an NFC token on a sensor.
 Removing the token stops the music.